Table of Contents

 - If you’ve adjusted them correctly and you’re still experience eye strain and headaches after use, then the lenses may be out of alignment.
 You can contact the manufacturer to find out if they service their products.

 Before you buy the best compact binoculars, consider what you’re buying them for.
 These days, compact binocular technology and quality has come a long way.
-In the past, these binoculars were mainly marketed at beginners and casual hikers.
+In the past, these field glasses were mainly marketed at beginners and casual hikers.
 These days, many compact models can rival full size binoculars in terms of clarity, magnification, and overall quality.

 - If you plan on using your binoculars aboard on your next vacation, look for a versatile pair that’s equipped with roof prisms and a higher magnification power.